segmentio/segment-docs/src/connections/destinations/catalog/mixpanel/index.md

 **What happens if I receive the following error, "Timestamp must be within the last 5 years." and my timestamp is showing 1970-01-01?**

 The Segment PHP Library (2.1.0) version requires a UNIX timestamp.
-If you send anything other than a UNIX timestamp, it simply converts this to 0 which is the 01-01-1970 timestamp.
-If you are experiencing failed events due to this error and you have a connected PHP source, please update your version to 2.1.0.
+If you send anything other than a UNIX timestamp, Segment converts this to the `1970-01-01` timestamp.
+If you're experiencing failed events due to this error and you have a connected PHP source, update your PHP Library version to 2.1.0.